cyberabis/datetime-slot-picker/readme.md

 This is a Web Component for Date and Time Slot Picker.
 This project is a standalone Web Component using Stencil.

+You have to pass in dates and time slots that you want to display.

+When "timeSlots" is not passed, the component acts as a pure date picker.

 ## NPM Repository

 https://www.npmjs.com/package/datetime-slot-picker